ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Customizing BankID options

-BankId options allows you to set and override some options such as the below requirements on how the authentication or signature order must be performed.
+BankId options allow you to set and override some options such as the below requirements on how the authentication or signature order must be performed.

 ```csharp
 .AddOtherDevice(options =>